AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Method

 \section{Method}

 In astronomy, various methods exist to infer a star's flux in an optical image.
-The most prevalent techniques include aperture photometry, which entails positioning a circular aperture around the star and measuring the flux within that aperture \citep{Golay1974}, and profile-fitting photometry, which involves fitting a model of the point spread function (PSF) of the telescope to the star's image \citep{Heasley1999}.
-However, these methods exhibit limitations, particularly when handling crowded fields or images with a low signal-to-noise ratio (S/N).
+The most prevalent techniques include aperture photometry, which entails positioning a circular aperture around the star and measuring the flux within that aperture \citep{Golay1974}, and profile-fitting photometry, which involves fitting a model of the PSF of the telescope to the star's image \citep{Heasley1999}.
+However, these methods exhibit limitations, particularly when handling crowded fields or images with a low S/N.

 This paper proposes a machine learning approach to estimate the flux and sub-pixel centre position, $x$ and $y$, of the optical sources, along with associated uncertainties, without using PSF information.
-The quantities of interest in the problem, $flux$, $x$, and $y$, can be collectively represented as $\beta=\{x, y, flux \}$.
+The quantities of interest in the problem, flux, x, and y, can be collectively represented as $\beta=\{x, y, flux \}$.
 These true quantities are related to the estimated values, $\hat{\beta}$, through a model of the form:

-where $\epsilon$ denotes the residuals or errors in the estimate, which are assumed to follow a Gaussian distribution with a mean of zero and a covariance matrix $\Sigma$, i.e., $\epsilon \sim N(0,\Sigma)$.
+where $\epsilon$ denotes the residuals or errors in the estimate, which are assumed to follow a Gaussian distribution with a mean of zero and a covariance matrix $\Sigma$, that is, $\epsilon \sim N(0,\Sigma)$.
 Assuming Gaussian distributed residuals allows us to estimate not only the quantities of interest, $\hat{\beta}$, but also the uncertainties in these estimates, namely the covariance matrix $\hat{\Sigma}$ of $\epsilon$.
-It is important to recognize that the assumption of Gaussian distributed residuals may not always hold in practice, and alternative methods for estimating uncertainties may be necessary if the residuals do not follow this distribution.